-In January this year (2018), EU rules banned retailers from charging customers a fee to use Visa and Mastercard credit or debit cards.
+In January last year (2018), EU rules banned retailers from charging customers a fee to use Visa and Mastercard credit or debit cards.
 The UK also passed its own legislation which meant the surcharge ban is to stay for UK purchases.
 But following a no-deal Brexit could mean buying goods from the EU, or EU-based companies are no longer protected.
 European companies, including airlines and travel providers could re-introduce these charges and therefore increase the price for the UK customers.

 If you are buying goods from the EU you could be hit with higher transaction costs.